corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## When to Install

 This mod should not be removed from your save game.
 Some added modifiers and technologies will not work without the changes in this mod.
-You can add it safely to already-started games but you will miss out on some of the game-start-time changes (such as Ringworld preference for Driven Assimilators/Rogue Servitors with Shattered Ring, or the updated version of the Extensive Moon System modifier applying to all moons around a gas giant with the modifier).
+You can add it safely to already-started games but you will miss out on some of the game-start-time changes (such as the updated version of the Extensive Moon System modifier applying to all moons around a gas giant with the modifier).

 ## Changelog